Elm Court (Lenox and Stockbridge, Massachusetts): Commercial sale in 2012; ending the last of the Berkshire cottages held by family

 In July 2012 it was announced that the property in its entirety (55,000-square foot mansion on 89 acres) was sold to a Colorado-based group for $9.8 million for a proposed 112-room hotel, which included a spa and restaurant component.
 That is believed to be the highest price paid for a residential property in Berkshire County history.

 Prior to this, Elm Court had been the last of the Berkshire cottages to have remained in the family of its original owners.
 Robert Berle is a descendant of William Douglas Sloane and Emily Vanderbilt.

 A $50 million renovation of the property was due to take place in 2020.
 These plans were not realized and the property was again for sale as of November 2020.

-The estate was purchased from the existing Colorado-based company in 2022 with new ownership, Vanderbilt Berkshires Estate, LLC, committed to restoring the vibrancy of this treasured landmark with the next incarnation of this legacy property.
+The estate was purchased from the existing Colorado-based company in 2022 with new ownership, Vanderbilt Berkshires Estate, LLC.
+The new owners Linda Susan Law/Trustee of the Linda Susan Law Trust, a real estate developer and investor, and her business partner Dr. Richard Peiser, have a defined vision to restore the historic Estate to its' architectural origins which include Peabody & Stearns as well as Frederick Law Olmsted.
+Its future includes The Manor House as the centerpiece transforming into a luxury boutique hotel featuring 26 guestrooms and a 60-seat restaurant.
+In addition, twelve Olmsted Lodge buildings, each with four guest suites (48 in total), will be developed.
+Home sites for single-family custom residences (38) will also be phased in as well as a new Spa in the existing Greenhouse building.